Constructionreview

 Joule Inks Deal to Power Utah’s Largest, and Most Advanced Data Center Campus

-Joule has inked a deal with Caterpillar Inc. and Wheeler Machinery Co. to power its High Performance Compute Data Center Campus in Utah, which it aims to make the largest single campus in the state and among the most advanced data centers in the world.
-The lofty endeavor will deliver up to four gigawatts of electricity—a figure rarely met in the United States data infrastructure market—to power the burgeoning use of artificial intelligence and high-density computing.
+Reported August 7, 2025 – Joule has inked a deal with Caterpillar Inc. and Wheeler Machinery Co. to power its High Performance Compute Data Center Campus in Utah, which it aims to make the largest single campus in the state and among the most advanced data centers in the world.
+The lofty endeavor will deliver up to four gigawatts of electricity—a figure rarely met in the United States data infrastructure market—to power the burgeoning use of AI and high-density computing.
+This will put Utah in the race as one of the states gearing to attract data center investment in amongst US States.

 Engineered for the Intermountain West’s hub, Joule’s High Performance Compute Data Center Campus in Utah will be among the world’s most advanced data center operations.
-Power equipment will rely on Caterpillar’s next-generation G3520K generator sets, complemented by combined cooling, heat and power (CCHP) systems and a 1.1 GWh battery energy storage system.
+Power equipment will rely on Caterpillar’s next-generation G3520K generator sets.
+It will be complemented by combined cooling, heat and power (CCHP) systems and a 1.1 GWh battery energy storage system.
 This configuration not only offers continuous prime power generation but also captures and recycles waste heat to use as a cooling agent for high-density server arrays—increasing efficiency and sustainability.
+At the same time, Utah is also advancing clean energy efforts with projects like Fervo Energy and Baker Hughes’ 300 MW geothermal development at Cape Station.
+This further reinforces the region’s role in energy innovation.

 The distributed generation solution involves switchgear, inverters, energy storage, and grid-forming standby power that is fueled by different fuels.
 Joule indicates that the integrated power solution positions it uniquely for reliability and speed-to-market, in part due to Caterpillar’s expanding U.S.-based manufacturing capability.